aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/_index.md

 Python developers need to install JPype to make use of Java from Python.
 You can download JPype from here <http://jpype.sourceforge.net/>

-Download the latest version of Aspose.Words for Java from <http://www.aspose.com/Community/Files/51/aspose.words/category1201.aspx> .
+Download [the latest version of Aspose.Words for Java](https://downloads.aspose.com/words/java).
 Extract files and copy the lib folder with jar files to the root folder of your project.

 {{% /alert %}}